-Scott Grzenczyk has wide-ranging experience in all aspects of complex litigation and has served as a member of leadership teams that have recovered hundreds of millions of dollars for the firm’s clients.
+Scott Grzenczyk has wide-ranging experience in all aspects of complex litigation and has served as a member of leadership teams that have recovered hundreds of millions of dollars on behalf of plaintiffs.
 Scott brings a tireless work ethic and a practical, results-oriented approach to his cases, believing that the best results are achieved by looking at each case holistically and using creative strategies to overcome challenges.
 He has successfully applied this thoughtful, dedicated approach to representing plaintiffs in antitrust and consumer protection matters, among others.

-For several years, Scott has represented union health and welfare funds in cases alleging that large, multinational drug companies illegally inflated the price of prescription drugs.
+For nearly a decade, Scott has represented union health and welfare funds in cases alleging that large, multinational drug companies illegally inflated the price of prescription drugs.
 He has an in-depth knowledge of the pharmaceutical industry and the unique challenges that come with prosecuting antitrust claims against drug companies, which has helped him to achieve precedent-setting recoveries, including a $104.75 million settlement shortly before trial in a case concerning the prescription drug Lidoderm.
-He also plays a key role in the end-payors’ efforts in In re Generic Pharmaceuticals Antitrust Litigation and In re Xyrem Antitrust Litigation, as well as the recently-settled In re Restasis Antitrust Litigation, in which he led the end-payors’ successful bid to obtain class certification.
-Scott is also a key member of the co-lead counsel teams in antitrust cases outside of the pharmaceutical industry, including In re Google Digital Advertising Antitrust Litigation and In re Generic Pharmaceuticals Antitrust Litigation cases.
+He plays a central role in the end-payors’ efforts in In re Generic Pharmaceuticals Antitrust Litigation and In re Xyrem Antitrust Litigation, as well as the recently-settled In re Restasis Antitrust Litigation, in which he led the end-payors’ successful bid to obtain class certification.
+Scott is also a key member of the co-lead counsel teams in antitrust cases outside of the pharmaceutical industry, including In re Google Digital Advertising Antitrust Litigation and In re California Gasoline Spot Market Antitrust Litigation.

 J.D., University of California, Davis School of Law (King Hall)